adamklim/website/content/posts/20241230_beginning.md

 I have created this website using [Hugo](https://gohugo.io/).

-It's static and minimalist, which means it should be very fast and I will spend most time creating content rather than tweaking the site itself.
+It is a static and minimalist, which means it should be very fast and I will spend most time creating content rather than tweaking the site itself.